 A delicious Valentines Day or anytime treat, this sweet keto raspberry sauce is amazing!
-Low-carb, sugar-free, paleo, vegan.
+Low-carb, sugar-free, paleo, vegan, animal-based.

 An incredibly delicious sweet treat!

 I’m not someone who will often spend a lot of time to make desserts.
 However, when a special occasion presents itself, I’m happy to make something special for a loved one!